Paul M. G. Lévy: World War II

 During the German invasion of Belgium, Lévy was delegated to follow the Pierlot government to France by the INR.
 Despite the threat he faced from Nazi persecution, he returned to German-occupied Belgium in July 1940 where he converted to Catholicism.
 In August 1940, he informed the German occupation authorities that he refused to return to his former post within the INR as a form of passive resistance.

 Lévy was arrested in September 1940 and, two months later, was transferred to the prison camp established at Fort Breendonk as a political prisoner and a Jew.
 He was held with other prisoners in poor conditions and his health deteriorated.
 The underground newspaper La Libre Belgique incorrectly reported that Lévy had died at Breendonk and this was repeated by the London-based Radio Belgique in broadcasts in October 1941.
 Seeking to rebut the allegation of ill-treatment, Lévy was released in November 1941.

 Lévy continued to refuse any radio work and ultimately went into hiding with his family.
-Aided by the Service Zero resistance group, they was able to travel illegally to neutral Portugal in July 1942 in order to reach the Belgian government in the United Kingdom.
+Aided by the Service Zero resistance group, they were able to travel illegally to neutral Portugal in July 1942 in order to reach the Belgian government in the United Kingdom.
 In London, Lévy worked on various government projects and made a number of broadcasts on Radio Belgique and the BBC European Service.
 By the summer of 1943, he had joined the office of the Christian democratic politician Antoine Delfosse.

 Following the invasion of Europe by the Allies, he returned to the continent working as an interpreter and press officer alongside General Henning Linden.
 His coverage included the liberation of Dachau concentration camp.